What is Demand Forecasting? Importance and Benefits of Forecasting Customer Demand

 Competition affects demand as there are more options for your customers to choose from and more companies vying for their attention.

-When a competitive force comes into play — whether it’s a direct competitor or a new solution that forces your customer to choose between you or them — demand will be skewed.
+When a competitive force comes into play — whether it’s a direct competitor or a new kind of solution that forces your customer to choose between you or them — demand will be skewed.
 This can take you by surprise, so an agile demand forecasting model can help you respond quickly.

 Types of goods